Whisper: Fast Flooding for Low-Power Wireless Networks: : A Closer Look

 \subsection{Sending identical packlets}

-Sending identical packets is a necessary condition for constructive interference to occur (or more precisely for packets not to interfere destructively) when synchronous transmissions are used.
-In \name, this translates in ensuring that all packlets sent at the same time are identical.
+\name natively takes special account for scenarios in which nodes share identical data.
+For these cases, sending identical packets is a necessary condition for constructive interference to occur (or more precisely for packets not to interfere destructively) when synchronous transmissions are used.
+In \name, this translates in ensuring that all \packlets sent at the same time are identical.

-The only value that changes across different packlets in the same \packet is the counter $c$, which is the 1-byte payload of each packlet.
+The only value that changes across different packlets in the same \packet is the counter~$c$, which is the 1-byte payload of each \packlet.
 As illustrated in Fig.~\ref{fig:packet_format}, the $1$st \packlet has counter $c=0$, the second $c=1$, and so on.
-When nodes starts sending their own \packet they must properly set the value of the counter $c$ of the packlets.
-In particular -- as also shown in Fig.~\ref{fig:fastawake_operation} -- \name makes a node that receives a packlet with counter $c=i$ set the counter of its first packlet to $c=i+2$.
-This is because while the $c=i+1$th packlet is being transmitted, the node performs the RX/TX turnaround of the radio.
-In this time frame the node thus ``misses'' a packlet and must wait until the next one starts being sent before sending its own \packet.
+When nodes start sending their own \packet, they must properly set the value of the counter $c$ of the \packlets.
+In particular -- as also shown in Fig.~\ref{fig:fastawake_operation} -- \name makes a node that receives a \packlet with counter $c=i$ set the counter of its first packlet to $c=i+2$.
+This is because while the $c=i+1$th \packlet is being transmitted, the node performs the RX/TX turnaround of the radio.
+In this time frame the node ``misses'' a \packlet and must wait until the next one starts being sent before sending its own \packet.

-Besides ensuring the values of the counter $c$ is identical for all concurrently transmitted \packlets, \name must also properly set the \textit{length} field of the \packlets.
+Besides ensuring the values of the counter $c$ is identical for all synchronously transmitted \packlets, \name must also properly set the \textit{length} field of the \packlets.
 This field specifies the length in bytes of the payload and the footer.
-For \packlets that have a 1-byte payload, the length field must thus be set to three.
+For \packlets that have a 1-byte payload, the length field must, thus, be set to three.
 This can be easily done for all \packlets but the first.
-As illustrated in Fig.~\ref{fig:packet_format}, the packlet with counter $c=0$ ``borrows'' the preamble, SFD, and length field of the \packet.
-The first byte of the \packet, however, must specify how many bytes the radio must send before automatically ceasing to transmit.
-If \name would use this mode of operation (called \textit{buffered mode} in the CC2420~\cite{CC242013}), the (first) length field in the \packet would indicate the total length of the \packet in bytes -- which is different than three.
-This would cause the length field of each \packet to collide with the length field of concurrently sent packlets.
-As a result, destructive interference would occur and result in packet drops.
+As highlighted in gray in Fig.~\ref{fig:packet_format}, the \packlet with counter $c=0$ ``borrows'' the preamble, SFD, and length field of the \packet.
+The first byte of the \packet, however, specifies how many bytes the radio must send before automatically ceasing to transmit.
+If \name would use this mode of operation (called \textit{buffered mode} in the CC2420~\cite{CC24202013}), the (first) length field in the \packet would indicate the total length of the \packet in bytes -- which is different than three.
+This would cause the length field of each \packet to collide with the length field of synchronously sent \packlets.
+As a consequence, destructive interference would occur and result in packet drops.